sweirich/pi-forall/notes.md

 	 tcTerm tm (Just ty) = do
       (atm, ty') <- inferType tm
-		equate ty' ty
-      return (atm, ty)
+		unless (aeq ty' ty) $ err [DS "Types don't match", DD ty, DS "and", DD ty'] return (atm, ty)

-The function `equate` merely ensures that the two types are alpha-equivalent.
+The function `aeq` merely ensures that the two types are alpha-equivalent.
 If they are, then it returns `()` to the monad, otherwise it throws an error.